Grooming is a crucial part of your guinea’s care, and isn’t something you can overlook or skimp on.

 If you need to bathe your guinea pig, you’ll need to make sure you have some guinea pig shampoo or soap on hand.

 Guinea pig or small animal shampoo can be found at most pet stores or online.
+There are also medicated shampoo that you can use to treat guinea pigs with skin problems.

 What Shampoo To Use